mediaopt/paypal-commercetools-connector/docs/PayPal.md

 To automate frequent tasks the collection automatically manages commonly required values and parameters such
 as resource ids, keys and versions in Postman environment variables for you.

-Please see [http://docs.commercetools.com/](http://docs.commercetools.com/) for further information about the commercetools Plattform.
+Please see [http://docs.commercetools.com/](http://docs.commercetools.com/) for further information about the commercetools platform.

 <!--- If we have only one group/collection, then no need for the "ungrouped" heading -->